Jezreel's tower: Building the tower

 Jezreel, by now a heavy drinker, fell ill towards the end of 1884 and died on 2 March 1885.
 Nobody mourned his death, for the word was without meaning in the sect, who expected his speedy resurrection.
 His coffin bore the simple inscription James Jershom Jezreel, aged 45 years, and was buried in an unmarked grave in the Grange Road cemetery near his home in Gillingham.

-The sect was taken over by his wife Clarissa (née Rogers), a follower 10 years his junior whom he had married on 17 December 1881.
+The sect was taken over by his wife Clarissa (née Rogers), a follower 20 years his junior whom he had married on 17 December 1881.
 (On the marriage certificate she added the name Esther by which she was then known.)
 She ensured the building work continued.
 The foundation stone was laid on 19 September 1885.
 The architects were Margetts of Chatham, and the builders were James Gouge Naylor of Rochester.

 Much of the tower's foundations were in place by early 1886 and some of the peripheral buildings were occupied.
 As building costs soared, Clarissa made economies in the budget for keeping followers.
 She found the cost of feeding Jezreelites was particularly high and declared the sect would become vegetarian, living off a diet of bread and potatoes.

 "Queen Esther" (the derogatory name by which she was called in the press), however, was often to be seen in the area riding in a coach and pair and dressed in fashionable clothing.
-Inevitably, this led to dissent and the number of followers — at one point as high as 1,400 – began to dwindle.
+Inevitably, this led to dissent and the number of followers—at one point as high as 1,400—began to dwindle.
 After a legal case involving one of the followers, who had given all his money to the cause, a mere 160 Jezreelites remained.

-In July, 1888, Mrs Jezreel died suddenly from peritonitis.
+In July, 1888, Esther Jezreel died suddenly from peritonitis.
 She was 28.
 The sect fragmented and work on the tower was suspended forever.